Fortress of Luxembourg: From Roman fortification to medieval castle

 In Roman times, two roads crossed on the plateau above the Alzette and Pétrusse rivers, one from Arlon to Trier, and another leading to Thionville.
 A circular wooden palisade was built around this crossing, which could provide protection to the farmers of the region in case of danger.
 Not far from this, on the Bock promontory, was the small Roman fortification Lucilinburhuc – this name later turned into Lützelburg, and later still into Luxembourg.

 After the Romans had left, the fortification fell into disrepair, until in 963 Count Siegfried of the House of Ardennes acquired the land in exchange for his territories in Feulen near Ettelbrück from St. Maximin's Abbey in Trier.
-On the Bock promontory, he built a small castle, which was connected to the plateau through a drawbridge.
+He built a small castle on the Bock promontory, which was connected to the plateau through a drawbridge.
 In time, a settlement grew on the plateau.
 Knights and soldiers were billeted here on the rocky outcrop, while artisans and traders settled in the area beneath it, creating the long-standing social distinction between the upper and the lower city.
 The settlement had grown to a city by the 12th century, when it was protected by a city wall adjacent to the current Rue du Fossé.
 In the 14th century, a second city wall was built, which also incorporated the land of the Rham Plateau.
 A third wall later incorporated the urban area as far as today's Boulevard Royal.

 Development and use as fortress

 The reinforcement of the fortifications which had begun in 1320 under John the Blind continued until the end of the 14th century.
 In 1443 Philip the Good and his Burgundian troops took the city in a surprise attack by night.
-This started a period of foreign occupation for Luxembourg, which had been elevated from a County to a Duchy in 1354.
+This started a period of foreign rule for Luxembourg, which had been elevated from a County to a Duchy in 1354 by Charles IV.
 Integrated into the territory of the Netherlands, it would be drawn into the duel between Valois-Bourbons and Habsburgs over the next few centuries, and was ruled by the Burgundians, the French, and the Spanish and Austrian Habsburgs.
-During this time the fortress was continually expanded and extended, and fitted to the military requirements of the day.
+During this time the fortress was continually expanded and extended, and adapted to the military requirements of the day.
 The casemates, constructed by the Spanish and Austrians, are of particular note.

 By marriage, the fortress passed in 1447 to the Austrian Habsburgs along with all Burgundian possessions.
 In 1542, the French troops of Francis I took the fortress, which was soon retaken by troops of the Holy Roman Empire.
 Around 1545, Italian and Dutch engineers under Holy Roman Emperor Charles V built the first bastions, linked by curtain walls, on the site of the current Boulevard Roosevelt and Boulevard Royal.
 The ditch was enlarged from 13 to 31 metres.
 Ravelins were also added.